XpaR/mass_file_renamer/README.md

 # mass_file_renamer
-This is some python code that incrementally renames files with specified extensions.
+This is a python utility code that incrementally renames files with specified extensions.